Franktown Cave: Geography

-Physical Characteristics
+Physical characteristics

 Franktown Cave is the largest rockshelter documented in the Palmer Divide.
 The overhang is about 131 ft wide, and measures 65.6 ft between the dripline and the rear wall in the northern half of the shelter.
 This is where most of the excavations were placed and the majority of the artifacts were found.
 The shelter is naturally divided into a lower and upper shelter.
 The upper shelter is on the south side and the lower shelter is on the north side.
 Very little documented excavation has occurred in the upper shelter, because it has thin sediment cover over the bedrock and is periodically saturated with water.
 Very few artifacts have been found in the upper shelter.

 History

 Prehistoric cultural periods of eastern Colorado are traditionally identified as: Paleo-Indians at the earliest, Archaic, Ceramic and Protohistoric phases.
-Evidence of Franktown Cave habitation began with the early Archaic period about 6,400 BC and continued through each of the remaining cultural periods to AD 1725.
+Evidence of Franktown Cave habitation began with the early Archaic period (about 6400 BC) and continued through each of the intervening cultural periods to AD 1725.